andisearch/claude-switcher/README.md

 ### Still Getting Rate Limits After Switching?

-If you switch from Pro to `claude-anthropic` but still see Pro plan rate limits:
+If you switch from Pro to `claude-apikey` but still see Pro plan rate limits:

 1. Verify API key is set: `grep ANTHROPIC_API_KEY ~/.claude-switcher/secrets.sh`
-2. Check you're using the wrapper: Make sure you ran `claude-anthropic` (not plain `claude`)
+2. Check you're using the wrapper: Make sure you ran `claude-apikey` (not plain `claude`)
 3. Run `claude-status` during the session to verify configuration
 4. In the Claude session, run `/status` to see authentication method

 **Remember**: The wrapper only affects the current session.
-Each time you want Anthropic API, run `claude-anthropic`.
+Each time you want Anthropic API, run `claude-apikey`.

 ### Switching Back to Pro Not Working?